microsoft/LUIS-Samples/bot-integration-samples/hotel-finder/csharp/README.md

 var hotelsFormDialog = new FormDialog<HotelsQuery>(hotelsQuery, this.BuildHotelsForm, FormOptions.PromptInStart, result.Entities);
 ````

-In addition, the `AirportCode` entity makes use of the LUIS Pattern Features which helps LUIS infer entities based on an Regular Expression match, for instance, Airport Codes consist of three consecutive alphabetic characters.
-You can read more about Pattern Features in the [Add Features](https://www.microsoft.com/cognitive-services/en-us/LUIS-api/documentation/Add-Features#pattern-features) section of the LUIS Help Docs.
+In addition, the `AirportCode` entity makes use of the [LUIS Patterns](https://docs.microsoft.com/en-us/azure/cognitive-services/luis/luis-concept-patterns) which help LUIS infer entities based on an Regular Expression match, for instance, Airport Codes consist of three consecutive alphabetic characters.

 ![Edit Regex Feature](images/highlights-regex.png)

-Another LUIS Model Feature used is Phrase List Features, for instance, the model includes a phrase list named Near which categorizes the words: near, around, close and nearby.
-Phrase list features work for both words and phrase and what LUIS learns about one phrase will automatically be applied to the others as well.
+Another LUIS Model Feature used is Phrase List, for instance, the model includes a phrase list named "Near" which categorizes the words: near, around, close and nearby.
+Phrase list features work for both words and phrases.
+What LUIS learns about one phrase will automatically be applied to the others as well.
 > Note: Both RegEx and Phrase List are transparent from the Bot's implementation perspective.
 Think of model features as "hints" used by the Machine Learning algorithm to help categorize and recognize words that compound Entities and Intents.

 ![Phrase List Feature](images/highlights-phrase.png)

 ### Spelling Correction

-If you want to enable spelling correction, set the `IsSpellCorrectionEnabled` key to `true` in the [Web.config](Web.config) file.

 Bing Spell Check API provides a module that allows you to to correct the spelling of the text.
 Check out the [reference](https://dev.cognitive.microsoft.com/docs/services/56e73033cf5ff80c2008c679/operations/56e73036cf5ff81048ee6727) to know more about the modules available.